gichiraanne/ProgramsApp/README.md

 # ProgramsApp
+ProgramsApp is an interface for programs and their related Activities.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

 ## Development server